jcanad3/ISDS_final_project/Rmd/groupProject.md

 Research Question
 =================

-Does the median income of an area affect the fix of road related issues in Baton Rouge?
+Does the median income of an area affect the fix time of road related issues in Baton Rouge?

 Data Sources
 ============